 Posted May 1, 2012 at 06:30 am by Former Writer

 Device tear downs can be the difference between a user fixing their device and simply selling it at way beneath its value for spare parts.
 Additionally, some tear downs have even helped fix long standing problems with other devices.
 However, at the end of the day, sometimes it’s just fun to take something apart and see what makes it tick.
 For users of the Acer Iconia A100, not only do you now have a guide for fixing a broken microphone module, but also a pretty thorough guide to tearing the device itself down.

-Posted April 27, 2012 By: Former Writer
+Posted April 27, 2012 at 10:30 pm by Former Writer

 With Team Win updating their new recovery to include a touch interface and new features to what has been dubbed TWRP 2, developers for devices that weren’t initially supported have been working on making the new touch recovery a part of their device’s repertoire.
 While most haven’t received the touch enabled awesomeness just yet, those carrying the Acer Iconia A100 have, and they can flash it immediately.

 XDA Senior Member ZeroNull has ported the now popular touch recovery to the Iconia A100, which makes it the second Iconia tablet to receive the touch recovery after its cousin, the A500.
 The recovery, which is actually based on the A500 version, is relatively easy to install.
 However, . . .
 READ ON »

 Posted October 11, 2011 at 01:13 pm by egzthunder1